US Silver Dollars

 Frequently Asked Questions

-What silver dollars are worth the most money?
+What US silver dollars are worth the most money?

-At the extreme high end, the 1794 Flowing Hair Dollar — the first U.S. silver dollar — is worth over $10 million in top condition.
-The 1804 Draped Bust Dollar (15 known, struck years after the date) ranges from $2 million to $10 million+.
-Among Morgan dollars, the 1893-S (100,000 mintage) and the 1895 proof-only (880 known) are the supreme rarities, with auction records well into six figures.
+At the extreme high end, the 1794 Flowing Hair Dollar — the first US silver dollar — is worth over $10 million in top condition.
+The 1804 Draped Bust Dollar (15 known) ranges from $2 million to $10 million+.
+Among Morgan dollars, the 1893-S and the 1895 proof-only are the supreme rarities, with auction records well into six figures.
 Among Peace dollars, the 1928 key date is the most valuable regular issue.
 For Carson City Morgans, the 1889-CC stands alone — 350,000 struck but most circulated heavily, making high-grade examples exceptionally rare and valuable.
-Condition is equally critical: the same date in MS65 versus MS63 can differ in value by a factor of ten or more.

 What makes Carson City Morgan dollars special?

 The Carson City Mint operated from 1870 to 1893 in Carson City, Nevada — the capital of a state that existed primarily because of the Comstock Lode silver strike.
-The mint was built specifically to convert that regional silver into federal coinage, and the CC mint mark it placed on its coins has carried the romance of the American frontier ever since.
 Carson City Morgans were produced in lower quantities than Philadelphia issues and circulated heavily in the frontier economy, meaning fewer survived in high grades.
-The combination of lower original mintages, high circulation rates, and the powerful historical associations of the frontier West makes CC Morgans the most universally sought subset of the series — commanding premiums at every grade level and driving some of the most competitive bidding in U.S. numismatic auctions.
+The combination of lower original mintages, high circulation rates, and the powerful historical associations of the frontier West makes CC Morgans the most universally sought subset of the series — commanding premiums at every grade level.

-Is PCGS or NGC certification necessary for silver dollars?
+Is PCGS or NGC certification necessary for US silver dollars?

-For any silver dollar valued above $100–$200, PCGS or NGC certification is strongly recommended.
-The Morgan and Peace dollar series have been heavily targeted by cleaners and artificially toned coins for decades — a coin that looks beautiful to the naked eye may have been chemically treated or whizzed in ways that are immediately apparent to a trained grader but invisible to most buyers.
+For any US silver dollar valued above $100–$200, PCGS or NGC certification is strongly recommended.
+The Morgan and Peace dollar series have been heavily targeted by cleaners and artificially toned coins for decades.
 Third-party grading provides an objective, guaranteed grade that significantly increases both buyer confidence and resale liquidity.
 For key dates like the 1893-S, 1889-CC, or 1895 proof, certification is not optional — it is essential.
-No serious collector or dealer will purchase a key-date Morgan in a raw, uncertified holder without a substantial discount reflecting the authentication risk.

 What is the difference between a Morgan dollar and a Peace dollar?

 The Morgan dollar (1878–1921) features George T. Morgan's left-facing Liberty portrait with a crowned eagle on the reverse.
-The Peace dollar (1921–1935) replaced it with Anthony de Francisci's right-facing Liberty wearing a radiant crown — modeled after his wife, Teresa — and a perched eagle holding an olive branch inscribed PEACE.
+The Peace dollar (1921–1935) replaced it with Anthony de Francisci's right-facing Liberty wearing a radiant crown, and a perched eagle holding an olive branch inscribed PEACE.
 Both coins contain identical silver content (0.7734 oz pure silver in 90% silver).
-The design change was driven by a post-World War I movement to replace the martial Morgan eagle with a more peaceful image reflecting the armistice.
-The Peace dollar's Art Deco aesthetics are widely considered more artistically sophisticated; collectors actively pursue both series, and many assemble complete sets of each.
+The design change was driven by a post-World War I movement to reflect the armistice.
+Collectors actively pursue both series, and many assemble complete sets of each.

 The most practical starting point is to choose a series — Morgan dollars for maximum variety and depth, Peace dollars for a shorter, more completable set, or early dollars if budget and interest point toward American history before the Civil War.
-For Morgan or Peace dollars, begin with common dates in circulated condition: a VF or EF Morgan from a common date gives you a genuine 90% silver coin with real history at a modest price, while you learn to identify the series' characteristics.
-Invest in a copy of the Red Book (A Guide Book of United States Coins) for mintage figures and baseline values, and use the PCGS and NGC online price guides for current market data.
+Begin with common dates in circulated condition: a VF or EF Morgan from a common date gives you a genuine 90% silver coin with real history at a modest price.
+Use the PCGS and NGC online price guides for current market data.
 When you're ready to spend more, buy certified — PCGS and NGC certification protects your investment and ensures the grade you're paying for is the grade you're getting.

 Based on M.H.
 Bolender's 1950 classic, this comprehensive study sheds new light on one of the most treasured realms of American coin collecting